andrew-griffen/griffen/README.md

 ## Information

-These are some functions I use in my research and teaching.
-Please feel free to use.
+Some functions I use in my research and teaching.